pauldcollins/image-list/README.md

 ## Usage

 There are two main gulp tasks.
-Run both tasks in two different terminal tabs, so that you can develop the component in TDD way.
+Run both tasks in two different terminal tabs, so that you can test while running code.

 **Develop**